Join the Community Fridge Network

 While it's possible to operate a community fridge independently, joining the CFN connects you to a broader community.
 It means you’re part of a collaborative effort to make meaningful connections and positive changes.

-Scroll down to find out what's on offer, how it works and frequently asked questions.
+Scroll down to find out what's on offer, how it works and answers to frequently asked questions.

 What’s on offer?

-Get access to training workshops and activities for you and your team to learn everything you need to effectively run and manage your community fridge.
+Get access to training workshops and activities for you and your team to learn how to effectively run and manage your community fridge.

 Be the first to hear about funding opportunities.
 We keep a look out for the latest national opportunities to support groups with funding and encourage fridge groups to do the same.